 • Describe the goals of each Plan-Do-Check-Act (PDCA) step and activities that take place during each step

 • Define “root cause” and distinguish between root causes and symptoms

 • Document PDCA activities on an A3 template.

 Learn the basics of quality improvement, quality audits, and the seven quality tools.

-Quality is a significant concern of all companies and organizations.
+Quality is a significant concern for all companies and organizations.
 In order to stay in business, companies must offer a quality product or service that meets or exceeds the needs of the customer.
 All employees, including line workers, inspectors, and office workers, affect quality.

-In this workshop, you’ll learn more about what quality is and why it is important as well as some key quality terms, how to create and use tools which organizations commonly employ to monitor and improve quality, and information about quality audits.
+In this workshop, you’ll learn more about what quality is and why it is important as well as some key quality terms, how to create and use tools that organizations commonly employ to monitor and improve quality, and information about quality audits.

 • Define “quality”